 A: Shared Work is a program that allows you to collect partial unemployment benefits if your hours and wages have been reduced by 20% to 60%, and your employer has been approved by the Department of Labor to participate in this program.
 Under the Shared Work Program, the weekly amount of unemployment benefits you receive is connected to the percentage your hours and wages have been reduced.
 For instance, if your work hours and wages have been reduced by 20% on a given week, you may receive 20% of your unemployment weekly benefit rate.

 Q: What are the advantages of the Shared Work Program?

-A: Essentially, the Shared Work Program provides employers with an alternative to laying off employees when they have to deal with business downturns.
-Rather that laying off a percentage of the workforce to cut costs, an employer can reduce the hours and wages of all or a particular group of employees.
-The employees whose hours and wages have been reduced can receive partial unemployment wages to supplement their lost wages.
-The Shared Work Program helps employers to avoid some of the burdens that accompany a layoff situation, and helps employees by sparing them the hardships of full unemployment.
+A: The Shared Work Program gives employers an alternative to laying off employees when they have downturns in business.
+Rather than laying off a percentage of the workforce to cut costs, an employer can reduce the hours and wages of all or a group of employees.
+The employees whose hours and wages have been reduced can receive partial unemployment benefits to supplement their lost wages.
+The Shared Work Program helps employers avoid some of the burdens that accompany a layoff situation, and helps employees by sparing them the hardships of full unemployment.

 Q: How does it work?

 A: Your employer designs a Shared Work Plan and submits it for approval to the New York State Department of Labor.
 Once the plan is approved, your employer will notify you so that you can start claiming your Shared Work benefits.

 Q: What is the weekly amount that I will receive?